History of the United States Army: War of 1812

 The War of 1812, the second and last American war against the British, was less successful than the Revolution had been.
 An invasion of Canada failed due to the over-reliance of using state militias, and U.S. troops were unable to stop the British Army from burning the new capital of Washington, D.C.
 However, the Regular Army, under Generals Winfield Scott and Jacob Brown, proved they were professional and able to win tactical victories in the Niagara campaign of 1814.
-The nation celebrated the Southern militia's great victory under Andrew Jackson, at the Battle of New Orleans in January 1815, thus ending the war on a high note.
+The nation celebrated the Southern militia's great victory under Andrew Jackson, at the Battle of New Orleans in January 1815, after the war had ended with the signing of the Treaty of Ghent on 24 December 1814.

-The multiple failures and fiascos of the War of 1812 convinced Washington that thorough reform of the War Department was necessary.
+The multiple failures and fiascos of the War of 1812 showed that thorough reform of the War Department was necessary.
 Secretary of War John C. Calhoun reorganized the department into a system of bureaus, whose chiefs held office for life, and a commanding general in the field, although the Congress did not authorize this position.
 Through the 1840s and 1850s, Winfield Scott was the senior general, only retiring at the start of the American Civil War in 1861.
 The bureau chiefs acted as advisers to the Secretary of War while commanding their own troops and field installations.
 The bureaus frequently conflicted among themselves, but in disputes with the commanding general, the Secretary of War generally supported the bureaus.
 Congress regulated the affairs of the bureaus in detail, and their chiefs looked to that body for support.

 Calhoun set up the Bureau of Indian Affairs in 1824, the main agency within the War Department for dealing with Native Americans until 1849, when the Congress transferred it to the newly founded Department of the Interior.